 He held not a saw; not an ax; but a spray bottle in his hand.
 And he proceeded to spray the beautiful, buggy Christmas tree from top to bottom.
 And it didn’t hurt a bit!

 For the next week or so, the farmer would stop by and spray the tree several times a day with his concoction of dish soap, vegetable oil, and water.
-Her own fresh scent still shone through, and the itchiness was starting to diminish.
-Day by day, she felt a little better.
+Was it her imagination, or was the itchiness was starting to diminish?
+Day by day, she felt a little bit better.
 One bright, cold morning, the farmer pulled up on his tractor and do you know what the tree saw?
 A saw!

 Today was the day!
-Under the farmer’s love and care, the beautiful Christmas tree was free of harmful buggies, and she was ready to grace the family’s home and serve as their very special tree!
+Under the farmer’s love and care, the beautiful Christmas tree was free of harmful buggies, and she was ready to grace his family’s home and serve as their very own special tree!

 It was a wonderful Christmas, after all, for everyone involved.
-The tree was decorated with twinkly lights and favorite ornaments lovingly by the warmth of a flickering fire in the hearth.
+The tree was decorated with twinkly lights and favorite ornaments with love and laughter by the warmth of a flickering fire in the hearth.
 Piles of gifts were carefully stacked in pleasing piles under her branches.
 And the farmer’s wife and four daughters proclaimed that she was the prettiest Christmas tree they’d ever had.

 And, thanks to the farmer, she was.